th0rn0/lanops-manager/README.md

 - Event Sign in
   - Sign in via QR Code
 - Event specific page for when at the event
-  - Shows Timetables, Attendees, Tournaments, Annoucements and Seating
+  - Shows Timetables, Attendees, Tournaments, Announcements and Seating
 - Gallery
 - Admin Interface
 - API Endpoints